CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 * Replace the syringes and fill the vessel with fresh D10 media.
 Return the STLV immediately to the incubator for rotation.

 ## Harvesting cells
-* To monitor cell growth during the culture period, a small volume of bead suspension may be removed via syringe and looked at under the microscope.
+* To monitor cell growth during the culture period, during a regular media change use a sterile pipette tip to remove 100-200ul.
+Dispense into a small plastic dish and examine under a dissecting scope.
+Number of coated vs uncoated beads can be easily counted to determine number of coated beads per unit volume.

 {% include important.html content="use a 1 ml cut pippete tip (these are under the hood- already autoclaved) to prevent shearing of cells and protect the 3D structures." %}

 * After 3-4 weeks of continuous culture, transfer 3D culture beads to a 50 mL conical tube.
 * adjusted to 15 ml and use as needed for microscopic or RNA Seq experiments.

-OR follow the protocol below using Buffer C, B, and A to digest cells off beads
-* Pour off 75% of old media and discard as done before when feeding vessel.
-* Add 20 mL of Buffer C to the STLV with syringes on (Buffer C should include DTT at a ratio of 1:100 of DTT:Bufffer)
-* Spin at 20 rpm for 30 mins at 37C.
-* Take out all of the mixture and transfer to a 50 mL conical tube.
-* Wash mixture with 10mL of cold Buffer B.
-* Spin 50mL tube at 300xg for 5 minutes.
-Remove and discard supernatant.
-* Wash again with 10mL of cold Buffer B.
-* Spin tube at 300xg for 5 minutes.
-Remove and discard supernatant.
-* Resuspend final pellet in Buffer A to have a final volume of ~10mL.
-If your pellet looks like it is ~2mL, add 8mL of Buffer A for resuspension.
-* Strain cells over a 100uM filter, then a 70uM filter, followed by a 40uM filter.
+## Recovering cells from beads
+* To recover a single cell suspension from a reactor, remove reactor from aparatus, allow beads to settle, and remove as much media as possible.
+Fill remaining volume of reactor with pre-warmed 10x TrypLE reagent.
+Return reactor to aparatus and allow rotation to proceed for 10min to remove cells from beads.
+* Transfer bead/cell mix to 50ml conical tube and allow beads to settle.
+Transfer supe to a new tube.
+* Spin cells at 300xg for 8 min to pellet.
+Resuspend pellet in fresh DMEM media.
+Count cells.
+To remove cell clumps, pass suspension over a 75um cell filter

 ## STLV clean-up